 After WWII ended, Hawaii still clung to the comforts of their precious SPAM, which not only provided nutrients in a time of need but also tasted remarkably delicious.

 Today, SPAM is as popular as it's ever been in Hawaii.
 So popular, in fact, that it's available as a breakfast meal combo dish at McDonald's.

-SPAM fried rice and SPAM sandwiches are also common.
+SPAM fried rice and SPAM sandwiches are also typical.

 There are many SPAM dishes to choose from, but one of the most well-known treats in Hawaii is the SPAM musubi.

-Next comes a fried slice of SPAM (which some people even go as far as marinating prior to frying) before the seaweed is wrapped over the creation and firmly pressed into a little brick.
+Next comes a fried slice of SPAM (which some people even go as far as marinating before frying) before the seaweed is wrapped over the creation and firmly pressed into a little brick.

 The result is the Hawaiian version of a sandwich, a rich Hawaiian fusion of Japanese food, and SPAM all in one.

-While previously there was only a single flavor of SPAM Classic, the advances of additional versions and flavors have been a wonderful development.
+While previously there was only a single flavor of SPAM Classic, the advances of new versions and flavors have been a wonderful development.